 What is a cloud-based video intercom?

 Tenants, property managers, and building owners alike all deal with the frustration of needing to provide property access to a visitor or delivery remotely.
-Now that most people have a smartphone in their pocket, remote access doesn’t have to be difficult.
+Moreover, now that most people have a smartphone in their pocket, remote access doesn’t have to be difficult.

-So what are the benefits of investing in a cloud-based intercom with a camera?
+What are the benefits of a cloud-based video intercom system?

 Cloud-based video intercoms offer time-saving and cost-cutting features that will improve your building access experience for visitors, residents, and even property staff.